Human Digestive System

 - Submucosa which is this layer having blood vessels, glands, and nerve plexuses.

 Food undergoes many different processes to reach the anus ultimately.
 These processes extract every bit of nutrition from the intake of food and finally throw the waste material from the anus.
-In this section, we will discuss how your food starts its journey from the mouth to the anus.

 Different Parts of a Human Digestive System